roderickmackenzie/matlab_robot_buggy/WS3/ws3.md

 Figure 1: An example of the buggy course.
 </center>

-However to do this task we need sample images of the yellow tape, smarties and the white piece of paper.
+However to do this task we need sample images of the black tape, smarties and the white piece of paper.
 Ask Rod (or a demonstrator ) for these objects.
-Take pictures of each of the objects with the buggy camera naming them yellow_tape.jpg, smarties.jpg and exit.jpg.
+Take pictures of each of the objects with the buggy camera naming them black.jpg, smarties.jpg and exit.jpg.
 [Hint: I would not eat the smarties… they have spent quite a long time kicking around my office!]

 **Step 4:** Insert a USB stick into the PI, and copy off the images to a USB stick.
 If you  can’t work out how to do this, ask a demonstrator.
 We will be using these images in the rest of the questions.